department-of-veterans-affairs/LEAF-Developer-Examples/forms/custom_fields/auto_update_title_with_form_data.md

 3. Open the field's "Programmer" mode, and place the following code in the `html` section.
 4. Modify the code (dataFieldIDs and getCustomTitle) to match your data field IDs and desired format.

+Note: If the data fields are all in the same section, place the code in the same section.
+If the fields are in different sections, place the code in a section that comes after all data fields.

 ```html
 <script src="js/formQuery.js"></script>
 <script>